jsuryanm/DocChat/README.md

 ## Overview

-DocChat is **not** a simple retrieve-and-answer RAG system.

-It is a self-correcting agent pipeline that:
+DocChat is a self-correcting agent pipeline that:

 1. **Rewrites** the user query for better retrieval
 2. **Retrieves** documents using hybrid BM25 + vector search